-Trump is among a growing group of world leaders infected with covid-19
+Trump is among a growing group of world leaders infected with the coronavirus

 Belarus President Alexander Lukashenko

-In April, Belarus’ embattled President Alexander Lukashenko said he had covid-19 and “had lived through this virus.”
+In July, Belarus’s embattled President Alexander Lukashenko said he had covid-19 and “had lived through this virus.”
 Lukashenko, currently battling protests against his decades of authoritarian rule, has dismissed the virus as a “psychosis” and downplayed the extent of its spread in Belarus.

 Honduran President Juan Orlando Hernández

 Honduran President Juan Orlando Hernández battled the coronavirus in June and was briefly hospitalized.
 At the time, Hernandez voiced support for an unproven and experimental treatment.
-He has since joined global calls for a covid-19 vaccine to be equitably distributed, the Associated Press reported.
+He has since joined global calls for a coronavirus vaccine to be equitably distributed, the AP reported.

 Guatemalan President Alejandro Giammattei